fmaste/fmaste/README.md

 Having code that looks nice and everybody can understand is important.
 The style guidelines can vary from company to company (and generate a lot of [bikeshedding](https://en.wikipedia.org/wiki/Law_of_triviality)) but I always try to be as standard as possible and use as few dependencies as possible.

+> “Premature optimization is the root of all evil”
+>
+> Donald Knuth.

 Linkedin: https://www.linkedin.com/in/fmaste/